 });

-The above code is quite similar to single file upload, except that we now receive a field photos
+The above code is relatively similar to a single file upload, except that we now receive a field photos

 instead of avatar